Gaussian Behavior of Quadratic Irrationals: Introduction

 \subsection{Plan of the paper.}

-Section 2 presents the main tools, and the general methodology; it notably describes the relation between the various generating functions of interest and the weighted transfer operator.
-Section 3 is devoted to the study of analytic properties of the generating functions, that are then closely related to fine properties of the weighted transfer operator (notably bounds \`a la Dolgopyat).
-Section 4 uses two main tools (the Landau Theorem, then the Quasi-powers Theorem) to transfer analytic properties of the bivariate generating functions into probabilistic properties of the cost, notably the asymptotic Gaussian law (Theorem 1), together with the study of the main constants of interest (Theorem 2).
-In the last Section, we explain how to ``transfer'' to periodic trajectories some results that are already proven on rational trajectories.
-We study in particular the case of ``constrained'' trajectories.
+Section 2 presents the main objects, and the general methodology; it introduces the various generating functions of interest, describes their relations and their first properties.
+Section 3 introduces the weighted transfer operator, the two useful functional spaces $\A$ and ${\cal C}^1({\cal I})$, and describes their role in the analysis.
+It relates analytic properties of the generating functions to fine properties of the weighted transfer operator: bounds \`a la Dolgopyat in the space ${\cal C}^1({\cal I})$, and properties of the traces in the space $\A$.
+As our work needs a precise (and long) study of traces, we perform it in the Annex and just summarize the main results in Section 3.
+Section 4 transfers analytic properties of the bivariate generating functions into probabilistic properties of the cost: it uses two main tools (the Landau Theorem, then the Quasi-Powers Theorem) to transfer analytic properties of the bivariate generating functions into probabilistic properties of the cost, notably the asymptotic Gaussian law (Theorem \ref{Thm:mainCF}).
+It also performs a precise study of the main constants of interest (Theorem \ref{Thm:mainconstants}).
+In Section 5, we explain how to ``transfer'' to periodic trajectories some results that are already proven on rational trajectories.
+We study in particular the case of ``constrained'' periodic trajectories.
+The paper ends with an Annex, which is devoted to a self-contained study of traces of operators.
+It is needed in Section 3 and may be of independent interest for people that are not specialists of this theory.

-{\em The results that are already known and directly used in the paper are labelled with letters, whereas the new results that are proven in the paper are labelled with numbers. }
+{\em The results that are already known and directly used in the paper are labeled with letters, whereas the new results that are proven in the paper are labeled with numbers. }